TheR3dC0rner/website/content/infrastructure/reverseproxy/index.md

 After we have docker installed on that machine we can begin building our proxy server.

-First ,we are going to create a Docker network
+We are going to need to create a Docker network for our Docker compose file to work correctly.
 ```css
 docker network create proxy
 ```